 - At this stage in your life, do you think you would prefer having children or being child-free?
 Do you think your feelings might change?

 - Do you think a woman should take a man last name?
 Why or why not?
 How about hyphenated last names?
 Would the man consider a hyphenated last name too?

 - Do you think that one should mainly focus on pleasing themselves during sex or pleasing their partner?
 Why?

 Webb’s 1000 Questions for Couples is a great resource for couples who are new to long-distance relationships and those who have been waiting for years to close the gap.
 When my husband and I worked our way through the questions, some drew us closer together, and others showed us areas where our relationship needed improvement.
-I highly recommend working through the 1000 Questions for Couples e-book with your long-distance partner.
+I highly recommend working through the 1000 Questions for Long Distance Relationship e-book with your long-distance partner.

 When you order the e-book online (it’s not available in stores), you also receive a free 300-day email course.
 Every day, you and your long-distance love will receive three of five questions in your inbox.
 It’s perfect for long-distance couples because, depending on your schedules, you can either answer the questions via email or share your responses via Skype.